Affording your meds

-Medicine mistakes people often make when medicines are too expensive are:
+Medicine mistakes people often make to cut costs include:

-• They split pills to make their medicines last longer.
+• splitting pills to make their prescription last longer.
 (Sometimes this is OK – visit the link on splitting pills below for details.)

 If your medicines are expensive,